THE ONE PLANET AFTERSCHOOL PROGRAM

 As a Vermont afterschool program, One Planet was proud to learn that Vermont was recently ranked 4th in the nation for afterschool programming!
 The America After 3PM report, based on a comprehensive survey commissioned by the Afterschool Alliance, highlights the progress Vermont has made over the past decade in providing quality afterschool programs.
 These programs play an essential role in communities throughout Vermont by keeping children and youth safe, inspiring them to learn, and supporting working families between the hours of 3 and 6 p.m.
 To see the full press release, go here:

 FINANCIAL ASSISTANCE: We want ALL families who are interested in One Planet to be able to use this valuable resource.
 Please know that if the daily fee is too expensive, there are options available.
 As a first option, families would apply for Child Care Financial Assistance through the Vermont Department of Children and Families.
 Should a family be denied assistance, partial and full scholarships are available through One Planet.
 In order to be considered for a One Planet scholarship, a letter of denial is required from DCF.
-Please see page 3 for more details.
+Please see page 3 for more details or download application:

 Sharon One Planet Staff